ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 For protocol stacks with multiple handshakes, the decision becomes more nuanced.
 If the protocol stack involves both TLS and TCP, an implementation may determine that a leaf node is connected after the TCP handshake is complete, or it may wait for the TLS handshake to complete as well.
 The benefit of declaring completion when the TCP handshake finishes, and thus stopping the race for other branches of the tree, is that there will be less burden on the network from other connection attempts.
 On the other hand, by waiting until the TLS handshake is complete, an implementation avoids the scenario in which a TCP handshake completes quickly, but TLS negotiation is either very slow or fails altogether in particular network conditions or to a particular endpoint.

+If all of the leaf nodes fail to connect during racing, i.e. none of the configurations that satisfy all requirements given in the Transport Parameters actually work over the available paths, then the transport system should notify the application with an InitiateError event.
+An InitiateError event should also be generated in case the transport system finds no usable candidates to race.

 ## Establishing multiplexed connections {#establish-mux}

 Multiplexing data streams over a connection of a single transport Protocol Instance requires, at minimum, two things: 1) the transport Protocol Instance must be able to know the beginning and the end of messages, in order to know what to assign and multiplex / demultiplex; 2) there must be an identifier that allows to decide which stream a message is assigned to.
 When a new stream is multiplexed on an already existing connection, there is no need for a connection establishment procedure -- every stream can be assumed to immediately be available.